 The Kintetsu train from Kyoto takes 35 minutes.
-Thirty-five minutes from the chaos of Shijo-dori — the crowds at Fushimi Inari, the taxi queues at Kyoto Station, the Instagram influencers blocking the bamboo grove — to a small city where deer wander through temple grounds and the loudest sound is a wooden bell.
+Thirty-five minutes from the chaos of Shijo-dori — the crowds at Fushimi Inari, the taxi queues at Kyoto Station, the influencers blocking the bamboo grove — to a small city where deer wander through temple grounds and the loudest sound is a wooden bell.

 Kintetsu Nara Station drops you on Sanjo-dori, a shopping street that looks like every mid-size Japanese city — convenience stores, souvenir shops, a Starbucks.
 Nothing suggests you're about to walk into something ancient.

-But then you turn east toward Nara Park, and the city just... stops.
+Then you turn east toward Nara Park, and the city just... stops.
 The concrete gives way to grass.
 The noise fades.
 And there, under a massive camphor tree, stands a deer.
 Just standing.
 Looking at you with enormous brown eyes, ears forward, completely unbothered.

 You walk through the Nandaimon — a gate flanked by two 8.4-meter guardian statues carved by Unkei and Kaikei in 1203.
 Sixty-nine days.
 They carved those statues in sixty-nine days.
 Each muscle fiber is visible.
 The expressions are furious.
-The scale is meant to intimidate, and 800 years later, it works.
+The scale is meant to intimidate, and 800 years later, it still works.

 The Daibutsu — Vairocana Buddha — sits 15 meters tall, cast in bronze, weighing 500 tons.
 The casting happened in 752 CE and used most of Japan's copper supply.
 The Buddha's right hand is raised in a gesture of fearlessness.
 The left palm faces upward in a gesture of granting wishes.
+For comparison, the Great Buddha at Kamakura — Japan's other iconic Daibutsu — sits out in the open air, its wooden hall washed away by a tsunami centuries ago, which makes Nara's decision to enclose its Buddha inside a building at all feel like a deliberate choice.

 It did.